In This Article

 Traditional: China / Modern: Platinum

 Two decades in, china is given to represent the beauty and fragility of a relationship, so don’t drop it.
 Platinum, like the other metals before it on this list, is for endurance.
-We’ve covered both above, but here are two more options for you: You can actually get a rose that’s been dipped in platinum for $190.
-Unless you’ve broken all the plates you’ve amassed over the years and need replacements, just go for a porcelain necklace.
+Unless you’ve broken all the plates you’ve amassed over the years and need replacements, just go for porcelain jewelry.